tessercat/daoistic-book/blog/ants-part-2/content.md

 He can live up to them
 only through a complete change of heart.

-When he keeps ego in check,
-they say he's content.
-When pressure doesn’t get to him, they say he's confident.
+Contentment means
+not expressing inner desire.
+Confidence means
+not letting outside pressure get in.

 Inwardly content,
 outwardly confident,
 when does he act irresponsibly?
 Outwardly confident,
 inwardly content,
-when doesn’t he get results?
+when doesn't he get results?

 Since he doesn’t manipulate them, doesn’t force them,